dombrant/100-days-of-code/r1-log.md

 ### R1D32 (February 4th, 2018)
 I made more progress in testing out Gulp today.
 I got some PostCSS plugins working, as well strip-debug and uglify-es for Javascript.
 Using the parallel function in Gulp 4 is nice.

+### R1D33 (February 5th, 2018)
+Today I did so more work with Gulp.
+That consisted of getting the sourcemaps plugin working.
+I also separated my css into two files: `Reset.css` and `Style.css`.
+Later on I plan to use the concat plugin to merge files such as these together.